winglang/dts-reader/README.md

 > Reads a TypeScript type definition file and generates a JSON representation of the API.

+**STATUS**: this is a prototype, and not fully implemented.
+This means that there might be modules that cannot be read and type information that might not be included in the output.

 ## Usage

 Clone the repo: